What is RevOps?

 The Rise of RevOps

 What is causing the rise of RevOps?
-For starters, customers have changed the way that they purchase products.
-This changes the way that sales and marketing teams must approach prospects.
+For starters, customer acquisition has changed the way that they purchase products.
+This changes the way that sales process, and sales and marketing teams must approach prospects.
 Customers expect to experience a seamless journey when they are buying a product or service.
-Customers want their data, needs, conversation and engagement history with a company easily accessible for the sales or customer success team.
+Customers want their data, needs, conversation and engagement history with a company easily accessible for the sales operations or customer success teams.

 Companies are starting to think about revenue processes differently.
 There is a desire for transparency, accountability, and predictability in all aspects of a company.